EuroPython/website/data/pages-content/faq.md

 [Subscribe to receive email updates](https://blog.europython.eu/#/portal/signup)

 ## **Q. What support do you give to speakers?**
-A. If accepted, speakers are eligible for a free conference ticket.
+A. If accepted,all speakers are eligible for a free conference ticket.
 Workshop & tutorial organisers are eligible for a free combined ticket.
 In addition, speakers are encouraged to apply for additional [Financial Aid](/finaid), should there be a need.

 We give support to first-time speakers and actively encourage, accommodate and welcome the participation of those from under-represented groups in tech.
 For example, our [Speaker Mentorship Programme](/mentorship) matched 15 mentees with mentors.
 Check out the [AMA session](https://www.youtube.com/watch?v=18donGcl0Jg) as part of the Mentorship Programme.

 Email us at ([program@europython.eu](mailto:program@europython.eu) to tell us what other broader speaker support you might need!

-## **Q. When will ticket sales start?**
+## **Q. When do ticket sales start?**

 A. Early Bird ticket sales started on 17 March!
 Regular tickets are also available alongside early birds tickets.